Play along with me…

 I encourage you to ask yourself a “How can I” or other high-quality question every morning before your day becomes full of “problems” (but are really opportunities disguised as obstacles).

-“How can I…?” questions relevant to the obstacles you face in your business.
+Think of some “How can I…?” questions relevant to the obstacles you face in your business.
 I’ll share a few my clients have come up with over the years to give you some ideas.

 How can I scale without hiring more people?